 Next Generation emergency communications are changing the way we handle emergencies, making it possible for emergency services to receive more and different types of data.
 But for NG technology to be effective, it needs to be standardised and interoperable.

-This time, it's intercontinental
+This time, it was intercontinental

-This first intercontinental interoperability testing event for NG112 and NG 9-1-1 emergency calling will involve testing end-to-end call flows that span international boundaries.
+This first intercontinental interoperability testing event for NG112 and NG 9-1-1 emergency calling involved testing end-to-end call flows that span international boundaries.
 In an emergency, people (or even smart objects) may make an emergency call from outside the country of the incident or communications may be transferred from one ESInet to another.
 The intercontinental element of the event will make an important contribution to ensuring compatibility between technology in Europe and the USA.

-This year, the event will be entirely virtual.
-It is free to attend.
+This year, the event was entirely virtual.

-Benefits of joinning the NG112 plugtests
+Benefits of joining the NG112 plugtests